NIFTy-PPL/NIFTy/docs/source/ift.rst

 with :math:`{A}` the amplitude operator such that it generates signal field realizations with the correct covariance :math:`{S=A\,A^\dagger}` when being applied to a white Gaussian field :math:`{\xi}` with :math:`{\mathcal{P}(\xi)= \mathcal{G}(\xi, 1)}`.

-The joint information Hamiltonian for the whitened signal field :math:`{\xi}` reads:
+The joint information Hamiltonian for the standardized signal field :math:`{\xi}` reads:

 .. math::